Tech-at-DU/React-Redux-Timers-Tutorial/P06-List-Timers/content.md

 >
 > Make sure your star/stop button changes text when you press it.
 If it doesn't go back through this chapter and make sure everything matches up.
 Now is a great time to practice your debugging skills!

+Whew, that was a lot, but we've now **built another two React components with JSX syntax,** and also got to see **data/state be passed using the Flux pattern!** Now if only our timers actually...timed anything!
+We'll fix that in the next chapter but first...

 # Now Commit

 >[action]